 1.Design & Measurements

 The design of the Roomba i7 and 960 are certainly similar although there are a few minor differences.
+They have the traditional rounded robot vacuum look.
 Both are dominated by a dark grey and black color scheme, although the Roomba i7 is a little darker.
 Placing of the buttons and the compartment which houses the camera for smart mapping are the same shape, and the iRobot logo is positioned at the front end of the robot vacuum.
 The dimensions and weight of each of these robot vacuums are also very similar:

 - The Roomba i7 is 3.7 inches high, 13.4 inches wide and weighs 7.5 lbs.